Competencies for Dental Hygiene Graduates

 The more specific abilities could be considered subdivisions of Competencies and are termed Supporting Skills.
 An example of a Supporting Skill is: "Obtain, review and update a complete medical, family, psychological, and dental history."
 The acquisition and demonstration of a Competency require a level of mastery of all Supporting Skills related to that particular service or task.
 Similarly, Supporting Skills also require acquisition of more specific abilities, termed Foundational Abilities.
 In this document, Supporting Skills are numbered 1.1-10.4.

-Foundational abilities are obtained through didactic, laboratory and clinical instruction that provide the information and experience needed for satisfactory mastery of Supporting Skills.
-Foundational ability encompasses knowledge, psychomotor skill and attitudes.
+Foundational abilities are obtained through didactic and laboratory instruction that provide the information and experience needed for satisfactory mastery of Supporting Skills.
+Foundational ability encompasses knowledge, skill and attitudes.
 Foundational knowledge is the ability to use information and correctly answer specific questions when asked, for example, on an examination.
-Foundational psychomotor skill is the ability to follow specific rules to produce acceptable results in standardized situations, for example, periodontal probing on a simulator.
+Foundational technical skill is the ability to follow specific rules to produce acceptable results in standardized situations, for example, periodontal probing on a simulator.
 Foundational attitudes are positive intellectual and behavioral actions, such as addressing a patient's chief complaint prior to proceeding with the planned treatment.

-Competencies for Dental Hygiene Graduates define a level of practice for the new graduate, rather than predict the higher level of practice that will be attained by dental hygiene practitioners over their career lifetimes.
+The worth and practicality of Competencies for Dental Hygiene Graduates depends on its acceptance and application by the faculty responsible for the educational programs of the Division of Dental Hygiene, Department of Periodontics, School of Dentistry, University of Maryland, Baltimore.
+These Competencies define a level of practice for the new graduate, rather than predict the higher level of practice that will be attained by dental hygiene practitioners over their career lifetime.
 This document is designed to direct and be responsive to the educational needs of our students.
-Ultimately, the true measure of the value of these competencies will be the quality of our graduates and the health care they render to the public.
-These competencies are linked with our program goals.
+Ultimately, the true measure of the value of competencies will be the quality of our graduates and the health care they render to the public.